-East Mississippi Community College is constructing an advanced manufacturing training facility to serve the workforce needs of the region and a resource for the community.
+East Mississippi Community College is committed to a long-range capital projects program.
+The college is constructing an advanced manufacturing training facility to serve the workforce needs of the region and a resource for the community.
 The cost is approximately \$42 million.
-The funding sources include \$18 million from the State of Mississippi, \$10.7 million from Appalachian Regional Commission and \$13,500,000 in bond funds issued by the college with debt service commitments from Lowndes, Oktibbeha and Clay counties.
-Lowndes County has committed \$10 million, Oktibbeha County has committed \$2.5 million, and Clay County has committed \$1 million for the project.
+The funding sources include \$18 million from the State of Mississippi, \$10.7 million from Appalachian Regional Commission and \$13.5 million in bond funds issued by the college with debt service commitments from Lowndes, Oktibbeha and Clay counties.
+Lowndes County has committed \$10 million, Oktibbeha County has committed \$1 million for the project.

-East Mississippi Community College is constructing two new men's dormitories on the Scooba Campus.
-The dorms will be identical and each will be a 100 bed dorm.
-The project cost is approximately \$10.5 million.
-The project is being funded by local bond issue funds of 6 million and state funds in the amount of 4.5 million.
+East Mississippi Community College is constructing two new dormitories on the Scooba campus.
+The dorms will be identical and each will consist of approximately 100 beds.
+The total project cost is approximately \$13.5 million.
+The project is being funded by local bond issue funds of \$6 million, other local funds of approximately \$1.5 million, and state bond funds of approximately \$6 million.
 The college will service the debt on the local bonds with auxiliary revenue.